paylike/flutter-payment-forms/README.md

 ## PaylikeWhiteLabelWidget

-WhitelabelWidget provides the most minimalistic way to implement a payment form.
+This widget provides the most minimalistic way to implement a payment form.